 High latency and lag is an issue with public servers which can ruin the experience for serious gamers.
 With public servers, you only play by the rules that the public finds fit.

-The conventional low-end and relatively cheap dedicated servers in USA have always been used as a gaming server.
+The conventional low-end and relatively cheap dedicated servers have always been used as a gaming server.
 But, the administrators that took gaming-battles on such servers reported that they were not able to obtain the performance they would have had from a high-end gaming server.

 Dedicated Gaming Server provides you with a private playground so you enjoy round the clock uninterrupted gaming experience.
 It allows administrators to decide who plays and who does not.
 Secondly, it lets you frame your own set of rules for the game.